Nora-ai/Cat-Meme-Constructor/README.md

 ### MVP

-_The **Cat Meme Constructor** allows a user to choose an image and customize it. fjsfsjfjkfndkndkfdjkjgkd_

 <br>

 #### MVP Goals

-- _A)Make an API Call to recieve a random cat image_
+- _A)Make an API Call to receive a random cat image._
-- _B)Make an API Call to choose a specific cat category (i.e. cats wearing hats) to receive a random image_
+- _B)Make an API Call to choose a specific cat category (i.e. cats wearing hats) to receive  3 random images.User Chooses one._
-- _C)Make an API Call to choose a specific breed of cats to recieve a library of images_
+- _C)Make an API Call to choose a specific breed of cats to receive 3 random images.
+User Chooses one._
-- _Whether the user chooses A,B, or C, one image will appear in the customization station_
+- _Whether the user chooses A,B, or C, one image will appear in the customization station._
-- _User can add a caption_
+- _User can add a caption._
-- _User can add add an image filter_
+- _User can add add an image filter._
-- _User can add a colorful border or a styled border_
+- _User can add a colorful border or a styled border._
 - _Image can be saved to computer_

 <br>